Brand Strategy & Positioning

 Frequently Asked Questions about Brand Message

-What is the difference between a brand message, a mission statement, and a vision statement?
+What is the difference between a Value Proposition and a Slogan?

 Can a company have more than one brand message?